ganelson/inform/resources/Documentation/Writing with Inform.md

 		try examining the item;
 		rule succeeds.

+This rulebook has a variable called `outcome`, which is the token belonging to the link which was clicked.
+In the same way that an address in a link on a web page tells a web browser where to go next, the token contains information within it which tells the handling rule what should happen.
+Firstly, it contains a tag saying broadly what kind of link this is:

+> phrase: tag of (hyperlink token) ... hyperlink tag
+>
+> Extracts the hyperlink tag from a token.

+For example, in the body of the `Hyperlink handling rule for examination hyperlink` above, `tag of the outcome` would always be `examination hyperlink`.

+> phrase: value of (hyperlink token) as a (name of kind of value K) ...
+K
+>
+> Extracts the value out of a hyperlink.
+>
+> > [!CAUTION]
-This rulebook has a variable called `outcome`, which is the selected hyperlink token.
-You can get the value out of it with the `value of (hyperlink token) as a (name of kind)` phrase.
-This must be used with great care so that the kind of value is correct, since Inform cannot check that the value is of that actual type.
+> > This must be used with great care so that the kind of value matches the kind used when the token was created, since Inform cannot check that the value is of that actual type.
+For example, if the token `T` was created by `hyperlink token of command replacement with "EXAMINE WALL"`, and then Inform is later asked for `value of T as an object`, a crash will likely ensue.

+So, for example, this rule would not be safe:

+	Hyperlink handling rule:
+		showme value of the outcome as a thing.

+This rule casually assumes that the value attached to the hyperlink clicked is a thing, and it might not be.
+On the other hand, this _would_ be safe:

+	Hyperlink handling rule for examination hyperlink:
+		showme value of the outcome as a thing.

+because now the rule applies only to links tagged as `examination hyperlink`, and we know that all of those links have tokens with things attached.

-In practice, using this system will work best if the usual command prompt is removed.
-Inform normally prints this each time it waits for keyboard input, but that means it's still present if the player clicks on a link which enters a command instead.
+In effect, hyperlinks bypass and sometimes replace the usual way that commands are typed in.
+Because of that, they work best if the usual command prompt is removed.
+Inform normally prints the prompt each time it waits for keyboard input, but that means it's still present if the player clicks on a link which enters a command instead, like a question forever left unanswered.
 So stories making heavy use of hypertext normally remove the prompt, like so:

 	When play begins:
 		now the command prompt is "".

-And some authors might also want to print something like so:
+On the other hand, that may mean that the textual transcript of play contains no evidence that a command has taken place at all.
+So this amendment might be wise:

 	Hyperlink handling rule for examination hyperlink:
 		let the item be the value of outcome as a thing;